matrix-org/matrix.org/content/docs/communities/administration/_index.md

    As a special account, you can manage access to it among your admins outside of Matrix.
    You could also consider setting up backup accounts on homeservers as [`additional_creators`](https://github.com/matrix-org/matrix-spec-proposals/pull/4289), in case one of them becomes unavailable.

+#### Bots and integrations
-**Bots and integrations** may require additional manual migration steps.
+Bots and integrations in your rooms may require additional manual migration steps.
-After upgrading, ensure your bots and integrations are reconfigured to the new room.
+After upgrading, reconfigure your bots and integrations for the new room.
-This is particularly important for any moderation tooling you are using, such as [mjolnir](@/docs/communities/moderation/_index.md#your-community-s-security-guard) or [draupnir](https://the-draupnir-project.github.io/draupnir-documentation/).
+This is particularly important for any moderation tooling you are using, such as [draupnir](https://the-draupnir-project.github.io/draupnir-documentation/) or [mjolnir](@/docs/communities/moderation/_index.md#your-community-s-security-guard).
 Check if your integrations need a configuration update, e.g. supplying them with the new room ID, and check that they have joined the upgraded room.
 Some integrations also store state in Matrix rooms, so consider if you need to recreate or copy some room state over, as is the case for example with [Hookshot](https://matrix-org.github.io/matrix-hookshot/latest/usage/room_configuration.html) configuration.

+#### Room Directories
-**The [published room directory](https://spec.matrix.org/latest/client-server-api/#published-room-directory)** is a per-homeserver index of advertised rooms.
+The [published room directory](https://spec.matrix.org/latest/client-server-api/#published-room-directory) is a per-homeserver index of advertised rooms.
-Similarly to aliases, each homeserver can only update its own room directory.
+As with aliases, each homeserver can only update its own room directory.
-If your old room was published in the room directory, you might have to update the reference to the new room manually, especially on those homeservers that did not perform the upgrade.
+If your old room is in the room directory, you might have to update the reference to the new room manually, especially on those homeservers that did not perform the upgrade.

+#### Rate limits
-**Rate limits** might apply to your upgrade in several different ways.
+Rate limits might apply to your upgrade in several different ways.
-This means that certain actions such as creating a room can only be done a few times before needing to wait.
+This means that certain actions, such as creating a room, can only be done a few times before needing to wait.

 1. Homeservers will only allow you to create a certain amount of new rooms within a certain time, so you might get stuck half-way if you have many rooms to upgrade.
    Using a special account as mentioned above can work around this: some servers allow their admins to specify accounts that are exempt from rate limits.
    For example, your moderation bot account can be a good candidate for this, as it usually already has exemptions so it can execute many moderation actions in a short amount of time.
 2. Homeservers will only allow you to send a certain amount of invites as well as...
 3. ...only allow users to join public rooms at a certain rate.
 It may make sense for your community to inform your users about this up front.
-4. Homeservers will only allow to join a single user to join a certain amount of rooms at a time.
+4. Homeservers will only allow a single user to join a certain amount of rooms at a time.
-   If your community has a lot of rooms that are being upgraded, you users might receive a lot of room upgrade notifications asking them to join the upgraded room, but they might get rate-limited depending on *their* homeserver's configuration.
+   If your community has a lot of rooms that are being upgraded, your users might receive a lot of room upgrade notifications asking them to join the upgraded room, but they might get rate-limited depending on *their* homeserver's configuration.
    You might thus consider sending follow-up pings to the old rooms to make sure everyone got notified about every room and followed the upgrade successfully, since it is easy to lose a room due to the different notification and rate limiting mechanics in play.

-**Communicate the upgrade plans** to your users.
+#### Communicate the upgrade plans to your users
 There are several situations that users will need to handle on the "receiving" side.
-For example, there might be aliases, room directories, and spaces referencing your room, which you might not even be aware of and that will need to be updated by the respective users.
+For example, there might be aliases, room directories, and spaces referencing your room, which you might not be aware of and that will need to be updated by the respective users.

 There are also some [clients that do not have support](#following-tombstones-to-the-new-room) to find and join the upgraded room from the old room.
 You send a manual message into the old room with a link to the new room as a workaround for these users.